chili-epfl/ranger/README.md

 This directory contains all the media of usefull for the robot.

 ## tools
-This directory contains some tools for the generation of led patterns and some calibration/test scripts.
+This directory contains some tools for the generation of led patterns, some calibration/test scripts and the script to connect to the robot.